North Korea says it tested new rocket system

 Since the collapse of a summit between Kim and Trump in February over disagreements in exchanging sanctions relief and disarmament, the North has significantly slowed diplomatic activity with the South while demanding Seoul to break away from Washington and proceed with joint economic projects that have been held back by U.S.-led sanctions against the North.

-Last Thursday, North Korea fired two short-range ballistic missiles that Seoul officials said flew 600 kilometres and as high as 50 kilometres before landing in the sea.
+Last Thursday, North Korea fired two short-range ballistic missiles that Seoul officials said flew 600 kilometres (370 miles) and as high as 50 kilometres (30 miles) before landing in the sea.
 North Korea's state media said those tests were supervised by Kim and were designed to deliver a "solemn warning" to South Korea over its purchase of high-tech, U.S.-made fighter jets and the planned military drills, which Pyongyang calls an invasion rehearsal.
-The North also tested short-range missiles on May 4 and 9.
+The North had last tested short-range missiles on May 4 and 9.

 Earlier last week, Kim visited a newly built submarine and expressed his satisfaction with its weapons system.
 North Korea said its deployment was "near at hand."